metafacture/metafacture-documentation/MF-in-5-min.md

 In the example we created the Fix Script `example.fix` that contains a combination of mappings and data conversion on (nested) data.
 We run a YAML to YAML conversion using the example.fix Fix Script.
 (Note: Differently to Catmandu array/list index are 1-based.)

-SPECIALIZATIONS
+## SPECIALIZATIONS

-Catmandu was mainly created for data conversions of specialized metadata languages in the field of libraries, archives and museums.
+Metafacture was mainly created for data conversions of specialized metadata languages in the field of libraries, archives and museums.
 One of the specialized modules is `decode-marc` and `encode-marc`.

 With them you can read, write and convert MARC files.